PDXostc/rvi_v2x_firmware/field-support-manual.md

 When the host comes on line and connects to the V2X, the lights (red, blue, green) on board should be visible.

+[NOT YET IMPLEMENTED]In addition status indicators for GPS signal and connection to the RVI server should display green.

+If the GPS signal is red, check the connection and/or move the vehicle to a location with clear view of the sky.

+If the RVI indicator is red, check that the SIM card is properly installed and activated.
+If it is yellow, contact [TBD] to verify that the RVI server is up and running.

+[TODO - Ask Tasha to add additional info and pics once implemented]

 ### Power requirements <a name="power-requirements"></a>

 V2X requires constant 12v power supply to sustain operation.
 Very informal